Crayola's community engagement mission is to enrich the neighborhoods, schools and lives of families in the communities in which we live and work.

 CRAYOLA PRODUCT DONATION REQUESTS:

-All recipients of Crayola product donations must agree not to resell the product in any venue.
-Items donated specifically for an auction are the exception.
+All recipients of Crayola product donations must agree not to resell the product in any venue: The exceptions to that policy are items donated specifically for an auction.

 Submit a Product Donation Request